ryt/activity-metrics/README.md

 acme  util  garmin merge-gencsv {year}
 ```

-#### Notes
+#### Development Notes

-> Activity Metrics is an ongoing personal and business study project aimed at exploring various aspects of activity tracking.
-You can find a live workspace directory example in the repository at [/ryt/Metrics](https://github.com/ryt/Metrics).
-This repository includes scripts, modules, and examples of personal and general activity logs across a range of categories.
-If you're interested in accessing it, please feel free to request access on GitHub.
+<i>Activity Metrics is an ongoing personal and business study project aimed at exploring various aspects of activity tracking.
+You can find a live workspace directory example in the repository at [/ryt/Metrics](https://github.com/ryt/Metrics).</i>

+<i>This repository includes scripts, modules, and examples of personal and general activity logs across a range of categories.
+If you're interested in accessing it, please feel free to request access on GitHub.</i>